pygy/bunchmark.js/packages/stats/README.md

 It uses `quickselectFloat(array, (a, b) => abs(a - median) - abs(b - median))` under the hood and reorders the values in `array` accordingly.

-### logMAD(array, logMedian = Math.log2(median(array)))

-Similar to MAD, but works in log space.
-This is better suited for the benchmark use case since the timing distributions look log-normal (or even more skewed).
-The MAD gives undue weight to the right tail.

 ## Statistical tests

 We provide the Wilcoxon rank-sum test and the Mann-Whitne U test.